Connector

 }

-ldbc allows multiple queries to be executed at once using batch commands.
-Using batch commands allows multiple queries to be executed at once, thus reducing the number of network round trips.
+ldbc allows you to execute multiple queries at once using batch commands.
+By using batch commands, you can execute multiple queries at once, reducing the number of network round trips.

 for